samuelventura/SharpModbus/README.md

 ## Usage

 No documentation yet.
-Resort to the tests at the SharpModbusTest subproject for guiadance.
+Resort to tests at SharpModbusLiveTest subproject for guidance.
+It contains a couple of real devices communication samples.

 [SharpMaster](https://github.com/samuelventura/SharpMaster) uses SharpModbus too.